 Expect some good news today.

-The FTSE ST Mid Cap Index declined 0.31%, whilst the FTSE ST Small Cap Index declined 0.67%.
+The FTSE ST Mid Cap Index declined 0.24%, while the FTSE ST Small Cap Index declined 0.68%.

-"The rebound on Wall Street overnight could lift local sentiment today," OCBC said.
+"Continued strength on Wall Street overnight could lift local sentiment, potentially extending the STI’s 0.2% gains in the previous session," OCBC said.

 Do you know more about this story?
 Contact us anonymously through this link.